Categories: Labor and Employment Law

-Course Page for Spring 2014 - Clauss, Carin
+Course Page for Spring 2019 - Rice, David

 Equal Employment Law examines the legal principles prohibiting discrimination in the workplace and the basic litigation strategies in employment discrimination cases.
-The course will focus primarily on Title VII of the Civil Rights Act of 1964 (and its subsequent amendments), the basic federal statute governing employment discrimination, and the case law interpreting and applying it, with some additional attention to other federal anti-discrimination laws.
+The course will focus primarily on Title VII of the Civil Rights Act of 1964 (and its subsequent amendments), the basic federal statute governing employment discrimination, the case law interpreting and applying it, some other federal anti-discrimination laws, and the Wisconsin Fair Employment Act (WFEA).
 While it is not feasible to give thorough coverage to all the federal statutes regulating employment discrimination, the course gives students a solid grounding in the fundamental principles of employment discrimination law and litigation.

 Develop a comprehensive understanding of substantive employment discrimination law under Title VII, the ADA, the ADEA (Age Discrimination in Employment Act) and the WFEA;

 Be able to identify the common procedural challenges that arise in employment discrimination litigation;